ALASKA

 (1900 - 1922), Port Valdez

 An Army post at the southern terminus of the Fairbanks-Valdez Military Road.
-Site is near the Trans-Alaska Pipeline's southern terminal, about four miles from Valdez.
+Site is near the Trans-Alaska Pipeline's southern terminal, about four miles due south of Valdez.

 Copper Fort